 Public Safety buildings present considerable energy efficiency challenges due to the intense nature of their use.
-All of the City's fire stations, as well as the Public Safety Complex, are occupied twentyfour hours a day, seven days a week by emergency responders.
-The Providence Public Safety Complex, the headquarters and central station for the Providence Police and Providence Fire Department, serves the City around the clock, 365 days a year.
-Though the building uses more electricity than any other single building in the City's portfolio, energy use has been reduced at the site by 28% since FY 2010.
+All of the City's fire stations, as well as the Public Safety Complex, are occupied twenty-four hours a day, seven days a week by emergency responders.
+The Providence Public Safety Complex, the headquarters and central station for the Providence Police and Fire Departments, serves the City around the clock, 365 days a year.
+Though the building uses more electricity than any other single building in the City's portfolio, energy use has been reduced at the site by 29% since FY 2010.
 Measures reducing electricity used at the site have included the 2014 installation of a new rooftop package unit for heating and cooling, and interior and exterior LED lighting upgrades.
 In 2017, LED retrofits were completed in the seven-floor Public Safety Garage, and lighting for the main parking lot was also upgraded to LED lighting.
-The measures helped reduce annual electricity use at the site by 139,200 kWh for FY 2018.
+These collective measures have helped reduce annual electricity use at the site by 1,415,530 kWh since 2010.